iluvjava/Maths/Notebook 2.0/AMATH 503/The Drunken Sailor Problem (PDE Problem).md

 \right)
 $$

-Now we are ready for the Inverse Fourier Transfrom, and it's like:
+Now we are ready for the Inverse Fourier Transform, and it's like:

 $$
 \mathcal{F}^{-1}_{xy}[\hat{u}] = \mathcal{F}^{-1}_x \left[